The best privacy apps for your Android smartphone or tablet will aim to help you better manage the security and privacy of your mobile device.

-In order to protect your privacy there are, of course, basic phone, app, and browser settings that can help mitigate some of these issues.
+In order to protect your privacy there are, of course, basic settings that can help mitigate some of these issues.
 However, if you're serious about privacy, anonymity, and security, then you'll probably need to go a step further.

 Additional options include authentication software, password management, browser addons, and keychains.

-Here therefore are the best privacy apps and software tools for Android devices.
+Here therefore are the best privacy apps and software tools for Android users.

 A VPN (virtual private network) app is the biggest no-brainer privacy boost you can give to your Android device.
 VPNs not only hide your IP address from the sites and apps that you use, they hide the sites and apps you use from your internet service provider.